kitnato/neverquest/README.md

 The overall chance to parry an attack is determined by the [parry chance](#parry-chance), which is influenced by currently-equipped gear ([slashing weapons](#slashing-weapon).
 When parrying occurs, the stamina cost of the currently-equipped weapon is paid.
 If [exhausted](#exhaustion), no parrying can occur.

 Parrying is only possible after acquiring the [Escrime](#escrime) skill.

+#### Poison

+Certain successful attacks by the monster can afflict the character with "poisoned", a damage over time effect consisting of a total amount of damage inflicted regularly over a certain period of time.

+Monsters won't exhibit this mechanic until later [wilderness](#wilderness) levels.
+It functions similar to its counterpart [bleed](#bleed).

+If poisoned, there is also a chance for the character to become [blighted](#blight).

+Poison (and resulting blight) effects can be [deflected](#deflection).

 #### Stagger